Cmxu/hackmit2017-puzzles/puzzle1/readme.md

 After copying the text, you will see that it is unreadable, instantly it looks like some sort of cipher text.
 So we tried to solve it using a substitution cipher.

-Using the clear text from the original website at [hackmit.org](https://hackmit.org), we created a mapping between characters.
-Sometimes this resulted in long chains of substitutions, e.g. a -> b -> c -> d.
-So we first found the path for each character and then sorted the order of application of the substitutions by ascending path length.
+Using the cleartext from the original website at [hackmit.org](https://hackmit.org), we found the necessary substitutions to decipher the URL.
 See `solution.js`.

 Another way to approach this problem would be just to load up an existing cipher solver such as